KIDSONLINEWORLD.COM

 💸 In-Game Purchases

-Roblox is free to play, but many experiences push for in-game purchases using Robux (Roblox’s currency).
-Players can spend Robux on clothing, gear, game perks, VIP access, or cosmetics.
-Peer pressure and limited-time offers often encourage impulsive spending.
+Roblox is free to play, but many experiences encourage in-game purchases using Robux (Roblox’s virtual currency).
+Players can spend Robux on avatar items, accessories, game perks, VIP access, or cosmetic upgrades.
+Limited-time offers and peer influence can encourage impulsive spending.
+Since Robux is purchased with real money, younger players may not fully understand the real-world cost of digital items.

 🔓 Scams, Unsafe Links & Account Theft